-All divisions take a pro-active approach in adapting to an ever-changing economy and technology.
-For example, our Department was one of the first state agencies to launch a social media campaign with YouTube postings on important events, scams, and consumer news, a

-Facebook page, and a Twitter account.
+All Divisions take a proactive approach in adapting to an everchanging economy and technology.
+For example, our Department was one of the first state agencies to launch a social media campaign with YouTube postings on important events, scams, and consumer news, a Facebook page, and a Twitter account.
+In FY13, DCA held its first Twitter chats.
 Furthermore, the Department leverages resources and collaborates with other organizations to identify changing customer/business needs.
 Customer and employee feedback are also considered when received to evaluate current methods and areas needing improvement.